-Topamax is used to treat epilepsy.
+Topamax treats epilepsy.
 Epilepsy is a chronic brain disorder that causes uncontrollable seizures.
-Topamax is also used to treat children two years of age, and older, who suffer seizures from Lennox-Gastaut syndrome.
-Lennox-Gastaut syndrome is characterized by epilepsy and developmental delay.
+Topamax also treats children two years of age and older who suffer seizures from Lennox-Gastaut syndrome.
+Lennox-Gastaut syndrome is a syndrome with a patient who has epilepsy and developmental delay.
 It typically develops when a child is between the ages of two and six.

 Topamax received approval from the U.S. Food and Drug Administration (FDA) in 1996.
-In 2004, Topamax gained extended FDA approval for use in treating migraines.
+In 2004, Topamax gained further FDA approval for use in treating migraines.
 The manufacturer is Janssen Pharmaceuticals, a Johnson & Johnson subsidiary.
-While Topamax helped many patients, it has also caused dangerous side effects such as metabolic acidosis and birth defects.
+While Topamax helps many patients, it also causes side effects such as metabolic acidosis and birth defects.

 What Is Topamax?

-The active ingredient in Topamax is an anticonvulsant called topiramate.
-Topamax helps to suppress the excessive and rapid brain neuron activity that causes epileptic seizures.
-In 2012, topiramate received FDA approval to be taken for weight loss in combination with phentermine.
+The active ingredient in Topamax is the anticonvulsant topiramate.
+Topamax helps to suppress excessive and rapid brain activity that causes epileptic seizures.
+In 2012, topiramate got FDA approval to be taken for weight loss with phentermine.

 The FDA-approval topiramate weight loss drug is called Qsymia.
-It is prescribed for obese and overweight patients who also suffer an additional weight-related issue.
-These weight-related issues include type 2 diabetes and high blood pressure.
+Doctors prescribe it for obese and overweight patients who also suffer one other weight-related issue such as type 2 diabetes and high blood pressure.

 Topamax Marketing Controversy

 The FDA has approved Topamax for epilepsy conditions and migraines, but doctors may also give it to patients for other reasons.
 Without FDA approval, however, it can be dangerous for patients to take this drug for other uses.
 This can lead to serious and life-changing side effects.